Hamiltonicity of Step-graphon: Proof of Sufficiency of Conditions of , , and

 We extend the above definition to the $S$-partite graphs:

-\begin{Definition}[Super-regular $S$-partite graphs] Let $S$ be an undirected graph, without self-loops, on $m$ nodes.
-An $S$-partite graph $G$, with $y(G)\in \N^m$, is {\bf $(\epsilon,\delta)$-super-regular} if for any two distinct nodes $u_i, u_j\in V(S)$, $(\pi^{-1}(u_i), \pi^{-1}(u_j))$ is $(\epsilon,\delta)$-super-regular. \end{Definition}
+\begin{definition}[Super-regular $S$-partite graphs] Let $S$ be an undirected graph, without self-loops, on $m$ nodes.
+An $S$-partite graph $G$, with $y(G)\in \N^m$, is {\bf $(\epsilon,\delta)$-super-regular} if for any two distinct nodes $u_i, u_j\in V(S)$, $(\pi^{-1}(u_i), \pi^{-1}(u_j))$ is $(\epsilon,\delta)$-super-regular. \end{definition}

-For an arbitrary graph $H$, we let $\Delta(H)$ be the degree of $H$ (i.e., the maximum of the degrees of its nodes).
-We reproduce below the Blow-up lemma~\cite{komlos1997blow}:
+For an arbitrary graph $H$, let $\Delta(H)$ be the degree of $H$ (i.e., the maximum of the degrees of its nodes).
+We reproduce below the Blow-up Lemma~\cite{komlos1997blow}:

-\begin{Lemma}[Blow-up Lemma] Let $S$ be an undirected graph, without self-loops, on $m$ nodes.
-Then, given parameters $\delta > 0$ and $\Delta\in \N$, there exists an $\epsilon = \epsilon(\delta,\Delta, m) > 0$ such that for any $y\in \N^m$, the following holds: If $H$ is an undirected graph with $\Delta(H) \leq \Delta$ and if there is an embedding $\psi: H \to K_y(S)$, then for any $(\epsilon, \delta)$-super-regular $S$-partite graph $G$, with $y(G) = y$, there is an embedding $\phi: H \to G$, compatible with $\psi$. \end{Lemma}
+\begin{lemma}[Blow-up Lemma] Let $S$ be an undirected graph, without self-loops, on $m$ nodes.
+Then, given parameters $\delta > 0$ and $\Delta\in \N$, there exists an $\epsilon = \epsilon(\delta,\Delta, m) > 0$ such that for any $y\in \N^m$, the following holds: If $H$ is an undirected graph with $\Delta(H) \leq \Delta$ and if there is an embedding $\psi: H \to K_y(S)$, then for any $(\epsilon, \delta)$-super-regular $S$-partite graph $G$, with $y(G) = y$, there is an embedding $\phi: H \to G$, compatible with $\psi$. \end{lemma}

 We now return to the proof of~\eqref{eq:alsmotsureembddingH}.
 For any $y\in \cX_0$, we let $H_y$ be given as in the previous subsection.
 As argued earlier, $H_y$ is either a cycle or a node-wise disjoint union of cycles and possibly edges.
-Thus,

-Also, it has been shown (as a consequence of Theorem~\ref{thm:constructHam}) that there is an embedding $\psi_y: H_y\to K_{y}$ for all $y\in \cX_0$.
+Thus, $\Delta(H_y) \leq 2$, for all $y\in \cX_0$.
+Also, by Theorem~\ref{thm:constructHam}, there is an embedding $\psi_y: H_y\to K_{y}$ for all $y\in \cX_0$.
 Let

 and $\epsilon := \epsilon(\delta, 2, m) > 0$ be given as in the statement of Lemma~\ref{lem:blowuplemma}.
 It remains to show that \aas~$G_n\sim W^\rs$ is $(\epsilon,\delta)$-super-regular.